ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 This file serves as an introduction to how the `Qb` components in csvcubed should be used.
 It is a rough description of the purpose of each component as well as where it should be used.

 Note that it is generally supposed that the `Qb` cube classes are (and should always be) the back-end way csvcubed represents and validates data cubes before they are serialised to CSV-Ws.
 Hence, all classes are designed and structured to be clearly named, specific in their purpose and readily composable; they are generally **unsuitable for direct use**.
-These classes are designed to be used by a **specialised user interface which is targetted to the needs and capabilities of a specific type of user**, e.g. a declarative JSON document for experts who need full control, or a wizard-style GUI for an interactive publication process.
+These classes are designed to be used by a **specialised user interface which is targeted to the needs and capabilities of a specific type of user**, e.g. a declarative JSON document for experts who need full control, or a wizard-style GUI for an interactive publication process.

 ## The `Cube` Class